Vector35/binaryninja-api/docs/dev/batch.md

 ### Single Function Analysis

 A common workflow is to analyze a single (or small number) of functions in a particular binaries.
-This can be done using the analysis hold feature.
-If we both the [maxFunctionSize](https://docs.binary.ninja/getting-started.html#analysis.limits.maxFunctionSize) setting in conjunction with the [analysis_skipped](https://api.binary.ninja/binaryninja.function-module.html#binaryninja.function.Function.analysis_skipped) function property we can select specific functions to analyze:
+This can be done using the analysis hold feature:

 ```python
 from binaryninja import load